 While writing novels, it’s important for you to create characters with their own personality quirks as well as backstories.
 They must be believable so that the audience relates to them.
 In addition, the character names might be interesting.

 As you might have guessed, the detective is the main character.
 So, make sure he or she is able to connect with the audience.
-Moreover, the sleuth might act as the eyes and ears for your audience, so focus more on him/her.
+Moreover, the sleuth might act as the eyes and ears of your audience, so focus more on him/her.

 Make sure to include flat characters that could come in and out of the story.
 This will help your novel not feel linear or boring for the audience.